DFE-Digital/get-into-teaching-app/docs/content.md

 ### Inset text

-If you need to call-out something important in an article and differentiate it from the surrounding text, you can use the inset text component.
+If you need to call out something important in a page and differentiate it from the surrounding text, you can use the inset text component.
 Specify the component in the frontmatter and then include it anywhere in the page:

 ```yaml
 ---